Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 ### AN/ALE-40 Power On Indicator Light (Green)

-This green light illuminates (<num>1</num>) when the Flares Select switch is set to NORMAL and at least one of the chaff and flare mode knobs are in any position other than OFF.
+This green light illuminates (<num>1</num>) when at least one of the chaff and flare mode knobs on the CCU is in any position other than OFF.

 ### Flares Indicator Light (Amber)